 At Sink Float Solutions, we have developed and patented an energy storage technology that values two free and unlimited elements: gravity and depth of the seas.

-Imagine concrete masses attached to floats on the sea surface.
-Aside, a barge equipped with a winch connected to the electric network by an underwater cable
+Imagine concrete masses attached to floats below the sea surface.
+Besides, a barge equipped with a winch connected to the electric network by an underwater cable.

 When the network displays an excess of electricity of wind or solar origin, the winch will transform it into potential energy by raising the masses of concrete one by one from the bottom of the sea to the surface, further hanging them to the floats.

-Then, during periods without wind or sun, this energy can be transformed again into electricity in order to supply customers.
+Then, during periods with no wind or sun, this energy can be transformed again into electricity in order to supply consumers.
 For this, the winch will not operate as a motor but in generator mode (kind of dynamo) by letting the masses down one by one.

 Depending on the distance to the coasts, the depth of the sea, and the necessary storage time (MWh/MW), our system requires 5 to 20 times less investment than competing storage solutions.